Sydney Morgan Eveleigh

-Sydney Morgan Eveleigh (1870-1947) was an English architect particularly associated with the urban development of Vancouver in the early decades of the twentieth century.
+Sydney Morgan Eveleigh (1870–1947) was an English architect particularly associated with the urban development of Vancouver in the early decades of the twentieth century.
 With Noble Hoffar and William Dalton, and then subsequently in sole practice, he was responsible for numerous commercial, residential and institutional buildings in the City.
 He was also active in Vancouver's civic affairs and was instrumental in the establishment of the Carnegie Library in the city.

 Early life

-Sydney Morgan Eveleigh was born in Bedford, England on 24 September 1870, the son of Robert Eveleigh.
+Eveleigh was born in Bedford, England on 24 September 1870, the son of Robert Eveleigh.
 He was educated at Bedford Modern School and also received instruction in architecture from Rev. Frederick Croxall Boultbee, then Vicar of Melchbourne.
 Boultbee had relatives in Vancouver, and through them Eveleigh managed to secure a position in the Vancouver office of Noble S. Hoffar in May 1888.
 He returned to England for two years of further study before once again resuming practice in Vancouver this time with William Dalton in 1895, with whom he went into partnership from 1902.